LLui

 • llms.txt — concise framework reference for system prompts

-• llms-full.txt — comprehensive reference with all APIs, patterns, and rules (~47KB, fits in most context windows)
+• llms-full.txt — comprehensive reference with all APIs, patterns, and rules (~515KB, full API surface)

 • @llui/mcp — MCP server exposing debug tools directly to LLMs via Model Context Protocol